selendra/selendra-wiki/docs/learn/learn-balance-transfers.md

 :::

-If you directly import your Parity Signer account to Polkadot-JS UI, you will see a pop-up window with a QR code and a camera window, as shown below.
+If you directly import your Parity Signer account to Selendra-Portal UI, you will see a pop-up window with a QR code and a camera window, as shown below.
 Open the QR scanner on Parity Signer and scan the QR code.
 You may be prompted to enter your PIN to sign the transaction.
 The signed extrinsic will then be available as a QR code that needs to be shown in front of your computer's camera (as